 read more

-“What My Intuition Tells Me Now” is the first of what will become a regular feature of the blog.
+This is the first of what will become a regular feature of the blog.
 My intention is to put in electronic stone my sense of things as they are and will be.
 Hopefully this provides actionable information for each of you.
 It also neatly provides criteria by which you can assess my continued skill as an investor.
-As the title would imply, the...
+As the title would imply, the focus here is on intuition, since facts, by...

 read more